We celebrate “Science Fiction Day” on January 2nd!

 What do you think?
 Do you have a favourite Science Fiction story or writer?
 What makes good, or bad, Science Fiction?
 Should we even celebrate Science Fiction Day?
 How will you be celebrating it?
 Write a comment below this post.

-On the subject of Science Fiction novels, why not check out my soon-to-be-published middle-grade book ‘The Space Hamster and the Universal Code‘?
+On the subject of Science Fiction novels, why not my new middle-grade book ‘The Space Hamster and the Universal Code‘?